No photograph

 According to The Jaxson's haunted-places feature, staff and residents associated with the River House have described a young blonde apparition in a long black dress, sometimes tied in retellings to the wife of a Confederate blockade-runner who is said to have stayed at the hotel in its early years.
 Phantom footsteps on the third floor are also reported, and the building has appeared on Jacksonville and Florida haunted-place lists for decades.

 The Mary Todd Lincoln connection adds a documented historical weight to the building's reputation.
-As described by JaxPsychoGeo, she stayed at Rochester House during a profound period of grief and depression, and her departure in March 1875 immediately preceded the legal proceedings that committed her to Bellevue Place Sanitarium.
+As described by JaxPsychoGeo, she stayed at Rochester House during a deep period of grief and depression, and her departure in March 1875 immediately preceded the legal proceedings that committed her to Bellevue Place Sanitarium.
 The building has been linked in lore to the lingering atmosphere of her stay, though no specific paranormal claim is tied to her presence.

 Reports remain anecdotal, the building is private property, and the lore should be treated as Jacksonville folkloric tradition rather than as documented event.
 The 1911 barge move from the building's original Leila Street location to River Boulevard is repeatedly cited in lore as having brought its 'ghosts' along with the structure.